Vyral/base-template/_posts/2018-07-27-dont-miss-this-great-learning-opportunity-with-our-teams-newest-member.md

 Our team is growing, and so today I’m excited to introduce you to our newest agent: Cynthia Matheny.

 Before coming to our team, Cynthia worked for nine years as an agent in Charlotte, North Carolina.
-She was selling over $18 million in real estate there, had a small team, but decided it was time to make a change.&nbsp;
+She was selling over $18 million in real estate there, had a small team, but decided it was time to make a change.

-And Cynthia has much more to offer than just her expertise as an agent. **She also works as a business coach and runs a couple of amazing classes,** like The Art of Asking Powerful Questions.&nbsp;
+And Cynthia has much more to offer than just her expertise as an agent. **She also works as a business coach and runs a couple of amazing classes,** like The Art of Asking Powerful Questions.

 Cynthia has also become our resident expert on the DISC assessment—a test which analyzes personality based on four aspects: dominance, influence, steadiness, and conscientiousness.
 The class she teaches on this assessment, called Selling With Style, helps people understand who they are and why they act the way they do.
-She highly recommends taking this class in order to better understand and navigate the relationships in your life, both business-related and personal.&nbsp;
+She highly recommends taking this class in order to better understand and navigate the relationships in your life, both business-related and personal.

 {% include pullquote.html %}